 How celebrities use social media for self-promotion:

-Most celebrities rapidly gain followers and fans on Facebook and Twitter because their fans want to stay updated on their lives, which means those celebs have plenty of opportunities to market to a captive audience.
+Most celebrities rapidly gain followers and fans on Facebook and Twitter because their fans want to stay updated on their lives, which means those celebs have plenty of opportunities to market to a captivated audience.
 Sometimes this is done so well that fans don’t even realize it’s part of an advertising campaign!
 For example, as part of Katy Perry’s 2011 California Dreams tour, fans’ tweets were displayed over the Jumbo-tron during her live concert performance to get the crowd interacting with the show.
 This is a great way for her to get feedback on the show and gain followers she might not have had before, but it’s also ideal for strengthening fan loyalty!